What is Conditioning?

 How Should I Use Conditioning?

 Conditioning workouts are designed to be performed either after a strength training session or on non-training days.
 If you decide to perform a strength training session and conditioning on the same day, we recommend waiting 2+ hours between your strength workout and your conditioning workout for best results.
 Conditioning workouts involve repetitive lower-body motion (typically some form of running) and performing an intense conditioning workout before a strength training session could hinder the effectiveness of your strength training and potentially put you at risk for injury in the weight room (due to fatigued muscles).
 As a coach, Volt Chat is a great way to prescribe specific conditioning extras to your team or individual athletes.
+You can also create a Custom Activity within the Training Editor and link the conditioning plan there.

 What if My Sport Doesn't Have a Conditioning Plan?